 Since 1983, Fenway Health has been an international pioneer in helping lesbians and gay men claim their rights to parenthood.
 Fenway was one of the first in the nation to offer alternative insemination services to lesbians.
-Today we continue to provide medical alternatives for achieving conception, as well as a support network, education, and advocacy.
+Today we continue to provide medical alternatives for achieving conception for the entire LGBT community, as well as a support network, education, and advocacy.

 Resources include individual counseling and support groups for women and men considering alternative insemination, adoption, or foster care; medical services and support for women and couples in all stages of the alternative insemination (AI) process; and workshops and discussion groups that address the personal, social, legal, and political issues facing gay/lesbian-headed families.
 See our calendar section for selected programs and upcoming special events for LGBT-headed current and prospective families.